Spectrum Field A-Z

 The ATM is located on the first base side of the main concourse.

-The Customer Service/Advance Tickets window is located on the first base side of the main concourse behind Section 105 and 106.
+The Customer Service/Advance Tickets window is located on the first base side of the main concourse behind Section 106.
 Guests can report problems, check for lost and found items and claim prizes at this location.
 Tickets for future games may also be purchased here.

 For directions to Spectrum Field, please click here.